mileserickson/tripshark/README.md

 | Predictive model | 2016-04-15 (Friday) |

 ## Phase 5: Evaluation

+This phase provides an opportunity to assess the results of the Modeling phase and determine their suitability for use in fulfilling the business objectives.
+I propose to involve Ming directly in this process via a scheduled one-on-one review session.

+### Evaluation Milestones

 | Task | Deadline | Status
 | ---- | -------- | ------